fdac20/news/README.md

    - Finish MP3 part C

 # Class on Oct 30
-  - Schedule presentation for the course project
+  - Schedule presentation for the course project, please sign up by adding a comment on [this issue](https://github.com/fdac19/news/issues/1) (include team name and dates that would work for your team)
   - Progress reports
   - Script for MP3 Part C complete